Working with a professional photo organizer is new to many people, so I’ve answered many common questions below.

 I use Adobe Lightroom because it’s the industry-standard for professional photography, is available for Mac and Windows computers, and your final archive doesn’t require any special software to access.

 I happily support both Mac and Windows computers.
 Your photos matter, not your computer or phone preference.

 6. What camera and film formats do you support?

 I’ve never met a film format I couldn’t digitize or digital camera file that I couldn’t convert.
 Try me!

 7. How long will my project take?

-I can’t answer that until I know more about your photos.
+I’m not sure until I know more about your photos.
 Generally, it’s faster to organize digital photos than to scan physical negatives and prints.
-The length of your project also depends on how many images you have, how disorganized they are, and how thoroughly you want me to organize them.
-Generally speaking, most projects can be completed in just a few weeks.
+The length of your project also depends on how many images you have, how disorganized they are, and how thoroughly you want them organized.
+Most projects last a few weeks to a few months.

 8. How much will my project cost?

 I don’t know yet.
 That’s like asking “How much does a house cost?”
 It’s a reasonable question, but there are too many variables for me to be able to answer you.

 That’s why I start all projects with a free 30-minute phone consultation.
 If we agree it makes sense to work together then we’ll schedule a paid Discovery Session.
 We’ll use that time to size up your project, determine next steps, and I will give you an estimate for what you decide to tackle.
 The four key factors that affect the cost of a project are: